cocos/cocos-docs/en/advanced-topics/oc-reflection.md

 In the `native.reflection.callStaticMethod method`, by passing the Objective-C class name, method name, and arguments, you can directly call the Objective-C static method and obtain the return value.

+> **Note**:
->**Note**: Only static methods of accessible classes can be called
+> 1. Only static methods of accessible classes can be called
+>

-**Note**: In March 2017, Apple App Store issued warnings to some applications that used risky methods.
+> 2. In March 2017, Apple App Store issued warnings to some applications that used risky methods.
 Among them, `respondsToSelector` and `performSelector` are included, which are core APIs used in the reflection mechanism.
 Please pay attention to Apple's official stance on this issue.
 Related discussions can be found at: [JSPatch](https://github.com/bang590/JSPatch/issues/746)、[React-Native](https://github.com/facebook/react-native/issues/12778)、[Weex](https://github.com/alibaba/weex/issues/2875)。

 To reduce the risk of rejection during app review, it is recommended to [JavaScript and Objective-C Communication using JsbBridge](./js-oc-bridge.md).